KennethMWJr/iterators-and-control-flow/README.md

 ### Preparation
 *Before this lesson, students should already:*
-- Be comfortable with arrays and indexing
-- Be comfortable with objects and getting values
 - Understand the concepts of truthy/falsy

 ### Before we start!

 You'll see `let` and `const` in here quite a bit instead of `var`. `let` and `const` also let you declare variables.
 For now, all you need to know is:

-- You use `let` to declare a variable that you know you will change later.
+- You use `let` to declare a variable that you know you will reassign later.
-- You use `const` to declare a variable that will be assigned to the same value throughout your code.
+- You use `const` to declare a variable that will never be re-assigned.

-(They also have something to do with something called _scope_, which we'll get into in more detail later.)
+(They also have something to do with something called _scope_, which we'll get into in more detail when we talk about functions.)

 When declaring a variable, you should default to `const`.
 If you realize later that you need to change it, it's easy to change it to `let`.

+> Why would we prefer `let` to `const`?

 # Conditional Statements